bobbyiliev/101-linux-commands-ebook/ebook/en/content/004-the-head-command.md

 Example:
 ```
 head -n 10 foo.txt
 ```

-This command will display the first 10 lines of file `foo.txt` .
+This command will display the first ten lines of the file `foo.txt`.

 Syntax:
 ```
-head -n <~number> foo.txt
+head -n <number> foo.txt
 ```
 ### Additional Flags and their Functionalities